Know what to ask when shopping for a secured card to increase your chances to be approved while keeping your score intact

 Because getting a secured card also involves opening a savings account (to hold the collateral), the issuer may run you through ChexSystems, a national accounts database, says Rob Levy, managing director of the Center for Financial Services Innovation, a research and consulting firm.
 So, if you have a history of bounced checks or overdraft charges, you could be declined.

-look at my credit score?
+2. Will you look at my credit score?

 Not every secured card lender will look at credit scores.
 But many do.